kuangwulee/kuangwulee/README.md

 - 👋 Hi, I’m jeff_lee
-- 👀 I’m interested in soft matter physics and CFD
+- 👀 I’m an engineer/physicst
-- 🌱 I’m currently learning openfoam
+- 🌱 I’m currently focus on Machine Learning and its applications on digital twins
-- 💞️ I’m looking to collaborate on CFD on phase transition systems
+- 💞️ I’m looking to explore the E-commence world.
 - 📫 How to reach me kuangwulee@gmail.com

 <!---